I-Toni/training-studio/README.md

 # A Foundation Web Application

 This web app will be the foundation/base for future web applications.
+Please checkout the wiki page for the project overview and iterations.

 ## Master Branch Production link